MertKuzu/bank-application/README.md

  <h1> How to use </h1>

- Open the folder in vscode or any other similar IDE and write "python welcomeWindow.py" on the terminal this command
+ Open the folder in vscode or any other similar IDE and write "python welcomeWindow.py" on the terminal.